Eco-Friendly Landscaping: Your Path to LEED Certification Success

 In order for a building to earn a LEED certification rating (Certified, Silver, Gold, or Platinum), the space has to include a series of recommended “green” characteristics.
 Each element earns points.
 It takes a minimum of 40 points to earn certification.

-How Your Landscaping Company Can Help
+How an Eco-friendly Landscaping Company Can Help

 Landscape design and maintenance are factored into the scoring system used for LEED certification.
 Of those 40 required points, a number of them are landscape-related, and your landscape company can help you earn them.